whatwg/cookiestore/explainer.md

 Serialization of expiration times for non-session cookies in a special cookie-specific format has proven cumbersome, so this API allows JavaScript Date objects and numeric timestamps (milliseconds since the beginning of the Unix epoch) to be used instead.
 The inconsistently-implemented Max-Age parameter is not exposed, although similar functionality is available for the specific case of expiring a cookie.

-Name-only or value-only cookies (i.e. those with no `=` in their HTTP Cookie header serialization) are not settable through this API and will not be included in results returned from it unless the user agent normalizes them to include a `=`.
+Cookies without `=` in their HTTP Cookie header serialization are treated as having an empty name, consistent with the majority of current browsers.
+Such cookies are required to have a non-empty value when set.
+Such a cookie is not readable using this API unless its value is nonempty or the browser normalizes it to have `=` in its serialization.

 Internationalized cookie usage from scripts has to date been slow and browser-specific due to lack of interoperability because although several major browsers use UTF-8 interpretation for cookie data, historically Safari and browsers based on WinINet have not.
 This API mandates UTF-8 interpretation for cookies read or written by this API.